khanhptruong/Gamepad-Vibration-Button-Mapper/index.md

 ## Future Improvements

 - add support for multiple controllers
-- organize arrays better (tuples? vectors?)
+- ~~organize arrays better (tuples? vectors?)~~
-- add profiles supports, saving and loading different profiles for different games
+- add profiles support, saving and loading different profiles for different games
 - create a UI rather than console application
-- give each button input individual pulse lengths
+- ~~give each button input individual pulse lengths~~
-- rename variables to be easier to understand
+- ~~rename variables to be easier to understand~~
-  - name vibration pulses in terms of frequencey
+  - ~~name vibration pulses in terms of frequencey~~
+- reformat GamepadVib class to be more generic and more intuitive to use

 ## Special Thanks